NoComment1105/Easier-items-datapck/README.md

 For people who want easier access to some of minecrafts harder to aquire/end-game items

 # What is the purpose of this datapack?
-Minecraft has a lot of end game items that are quite tricky to aqquire, and hece this pack endeavours to deacrease the difficulty of aqquisiton of those items.
+Minecraft has a lot of end game items that are quite tricky to acquire, and hence this pack endeavours to decrease the difficulty of acquisition of those items.
 For example, a full netherite block costs 9 ingots in vanilla.
 Installing this datapack alters the recipe to need 1 diamond block and 1 netherite ingot in a smithing table

 # Features
 1. Reducing netherite block cost from 9 ingots to 1 diamond block and one ingot created within the smithing table

+2. Reducing the netherite ingot cost from 4 scrap and 4 gold down to 3 scrap and gold.

 **More coming soon!**